Diagnosis of Generalized Anxiety Disorder (GAD)

 Evaluation for Substance Abuse

 Use or withdrawal from addictive substances can cause anxiety.
-Your healthcare provider may ask about your use of alcohol, caffeine, nicotine, addictive medications (particularly sedatives), illegal drugs, and other substances.
+Your doctor may ask about your use of alcohol, caffeine, nicotine, addictive medications (particularly sedatives), illegal drugs, and other substances.

 Ballenger JC, Davidson JR, Lecrubier Y, et al. Consensus statement on generalized anxiety disorder from the International consensus Group on Depression and Anxiety.
 J Clin Psychiatry.
 2001;62 Suppl 11:53-58.